-V CRYPTOCURRENCIES AND INITIAL COIN OFFERINGS
+V CRYPTOCURRENCIES, INITIAL COIN OFFERINGS (ICO) AND SECURITY TOKENS

-Switzerland does not have a specific regulation for blockchain technology.
+Switzerland does not (yet) have a specific regulation for blockchain technology.
 Blockchain projects fall under the regulatory regimes of the industries they are applied to, such as the finance industry.
-Cryptocurrencies caught the attention of the Swiss regulator early: in June 2014, FINMA published a fact-sheet on bitcoin and confirmed that bitcoins qualify as currency (i.e., that payments with bitcoin do not require a licence).
-Soon, Switzerland and in particular the 'Crypto Valley' in the canton of Zug established itself as one of the world's hubs for ICOs, in particular through the Etherum ICO from July to September 2014.
+Cryptocurrencies caught the attention of the Swiss regulator early: in June 2014, FINMA published a fact-sheet on Bitcoin and confirmed that Bitcoins qualify as currency (i.e., that payments with Bitcoin do not require a licence).
+Soon, Switzerland and in particular the 'Crypto Valley' in the canton of Zug established itself as one of the world's hubs for ICOs, in particular through the Ethereum ICO from July to September 2014.
 Thereafter, there were a number of high-profile ICOs that caught the attention of the fintech world.
 At the time, FINMA did not provide specific guidance, although its fintech desk was willing to grant negative clearance to projects submitted.

 On 16 February 2018, FINMA published the 'Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs)' (the ICO Guidelines), wherein it describes in some detail how it deals with the supervisory and regulatory framework for ICOs under Swiss law.
 It does so by outlining the principles on which it will base its response to specific enquiries, and by providing a checklist of information required to be submitted in an application for negative clearance.
-These ICO Guidelines are available electronically on the

-FINMA website.
-The ICO Guidelines provide some guidance on regulatory matters but do not deal with issues of civil or criminal law.
-Hence, specific legal advice continues to be needed for any ICO.
+These ICO Guidelines are available electronically on the FINMA website, and were amended on 11 September 2019 to more specifically address stablecoins.17 The ICO Guidelines provide some guidance on regulatory matters but do not deal with issues of civil or criminal law.
+Hence, specific legal advice continues to be needed for any ICO or security token offering (STO).

-A key message given by the ICO Guidelines is that FINMA continues to be ready to review ICOs and to give negative clearance, as far as regulatory aspects are concerned.
-When reviewing a project, FINMA will consider, among other things, not only the investor categories an ICO targets, compliance with AML regulations, and the functionalities of the token generated including the rights it confers to the investor, but also the technologies used (distributed ledger technologies, open source, etc.), the technical standards (such as the Etherum ERC20) and the wallets and technical standards to transfer tokens.
+A key message given by the ICO Guidelines is that FINMA continues to be ready to review ICOs and STOs and to give negative clearance, as far as regulatory aspects are concerned.
+When reviewing a project, FINMA will consider, among other things, not only the investor categories an ICO targets, compliance with AML regulations, and the functionalities of the token generated including the rights it confers to the investor, but also the technologies used (distributed ledger technologies, open-source, etc.), the technical standards (such as the Ethereum ERC20) and the wallets and technical standards to transfer tokens.